OpenDSA/OpenDSA/RST/source/Glossary.rst

       The :dfn:`cost` of a solution is the amount of resources that the solution consumes.

+   current position
+      A property of some list ADTs, where there is maintained a "current position" state that can be referred to later.

    data item
       A piece of information or a record whose value is drawn from a type.